• Home

 The following applies to EEA Customers only.

-For the purposes of the General Data Protection Regulation (EU) 2016/679 (“GDPR”), Arf Labs OÜ is the controller of your personal data.
+For the purposes of the Swiss Data Protection Act 2020 (DPA) and the General Data Protection Regulation (EU) 2016/679 (“GDPR”), Arf Financial GmbH is the controller of your personal data.

 Arf has appointed a data protection officer (“DPO”) who is responsible for overseeing questions in relation to this privacy policy.
 If you have any questions about this privacy policy, including any requests to exercise your rights, please contact us using the details set out below.

-Full name of legal entity: Arf Labs OÜ
+Full name of legal entity: Arf Financial GmbH

 Contact: info@arf.one

-You have the right to make a complaint at any time to the Data Protection Inspectorate (“DPI”), the Estonian supervisory authority for data protection issues (https://www.aki.ee).
-We would, however, appreciate the opportunity to deal with your concerns before you approach the DPI so please contact info@arf.one in the first instance.
+You have the right to make a complaint at any time to the Federal Data Protection and Information Commissioner (FDPIC), the Swiss competent authority for data processing by federal bodies and private persons, including enterprises. (https://www.edoeb.admin.ch/edoeb/de/home.html) We would, however, appreciate the opportunity to deal with your concerns before you approach the FDPIC, so please contact info@arf.one in the first instance.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).